jqwik-team/jqwik.net/docs/snapshot/user-guide.md

 ## Stateful Testing

+> _The approach described here has been freshly introduced in version 1.7.0.
+  It is still marked "experimental" but will probably be promoted to default in one of the next minor versions of jqwik.
+  You can also read about [the old way of stateful testing](#stateful-testing-old)._

 Despite its bad reputation _state_ is an important concept in object-oriented languages like Java.
 We often have to deal with stateful objects or components whose state can be changed through methods.